ethereum/EIPs/EIPS/eip-bit_based_permission.md

 ### Flexibility

 With the 256 bits of the `uint256`, we can create up to 256 different permissions which leads to $2^{256}$ unique combinations (a.k.a. roles).
-*(A role is a combination of multiple permissions).* All roles don't have to be predefined.
+*(A role is a combination of multiple permissions).* Not all roles have to be predefined.

 Since permissions are defined as powers of two, we can use the `OR` operator to create new role based on multiple permissions.